Graduate Student Services

 A minimum score of 150 Verbal Reasoning and 150 Quantitative Reasoning is required for tests taken after August 1, 2011, and a minimum of 500 Verbal Reasoning and 500 Quantitative Reasoning is required for tests taken prior to August 1, 2011.

 Students from school systems that use English as the primary language (Australia, Canada, England, New Zealand, etc.) do not need to verify their transcripts.
-Transcripts in languages other than English should submit their transcripts for verification to a credentialing agency.
+Transcripts in languages other than English should submit their transcripts for verification by a credentialing agency.

 International students whose country does not use English as the primary language must take a standardized language exam.